Yquetzal/ccs2021/PRESENTATIONS.md

 If you don't have a google account you may want to create one for free, or else, send the above to us by email (ccs2020conf@gmail.com)

-### Deadline: November 30
+### Deadline: October 11

 Please note that we cannot guarantee posters sent after this deadline to be part of the conference.

-* You are required to schedule the Zoom meeting and be available for the whole duration of the session (40 min.) in which the poster is allocated.
+* You are required to schedule the Zoom meeting and be available for the whole duration of the session in which the poster is allocated.
 Please refer to https://support.zoom.us/hc/en-us/articles/201362413-Scheduling-meetings for how to schedule a meeting with Zoom.
 If you don’t have a Zoom account, please sign up for the free plan here https://zoom.us/signup.

 The final schedule is on the website: http://ccs2020.web.auth.gr/poster-sessions